sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/02 - DBS.md

 *What new props?* Part of him piped up. *We don't have any new props.*

 *What?
-No, we had those hourglass props,* he thought back to himself, to the present... past... whatever version of himself was still experiencing today in linear time. *The Time Pieces.
+No, we had those hourglass props,* he thought back to himself, to the present... past... whatever version of himself was still experiencing today in linear time. *What're they called?
+Time Pieces.
 We taunted Groooooves and his penguins with them early in production, didn't we?*

 *No?* He got back. *Am I goin' senile already or somethin'?*